nvms/prsm/packages/mesh/README.md

 In `patch` mode, the client receives only changes as JSON patches and must apply them locally.
 This is especially useful for large records that only change in small ways over time.

+> [!NOTE]
+> Patch mode only works for records that are **objects or arrays**.
+> Primitive values like strings, numbers, or booleans aren't representable as JSON patches, so you should use full mode for those cases.

 ```ts
 import { applyPatch } from "@prsm/mesh/client";